uwhackweek/sample_project_repository/README.md

 ## Project Title and Introduction

 Brief introduction describing the proposed work.
+What skills will team members get to learn and practice as part of this project?

 ### Collaborators